baotonglu/dash/README.md

 make -j
 ```

-## Running
+## Running Benchmark

 As stated in our paper, we run the tests in a single NUMA node with 24 physical CPU cores.
+The `test_pmem` executable in `build` directory is generated and supports the following arguments:

 ```bash
 ./build/test_pmem --helpshort